Six Reasons Why Online Dating Sucks And How To Cope

 While online dating may have made its way into cultural norms, it is still frequently regarded with some degree of distrust or uncertainty.
 For many, online dating comes with a new (and potentially confusing) set of rules in addition to the standard dating norms, which can make it feel difficult or uncomfortable.
 Communication patterns, dating etiquette, and expectations can all differ dramatically between online dating and meeting in person, which can make some people feel as though online dating is not worth the frustration and risk.

-Plenty of people have found love online, but just as many others have been met with confusion and heartbreak.
+Plenty of people have found love online or via dating apps, but just as many others have been met with confusion and heartbreak.
 Fortunately, there are ways to cope with the uncertainty and pitfalls associated with online dating to minimize emotional fallout and online heartbreak.

 Despite having lost most of the stigma associated with it, online dating’s reputation has persisted as one that is fraught with complications and even dangers.
 Some of these dangers have led to the development of targeted apps such as Bumble, wherein a woman must be the first to initiate an interaction.
 Others have led to apps like Tinder, where a hookup may be more the norm than a long-term relationship.
 Online daters can browse from a veritable sea of people, combing through as many as 50 people in a matter of minutes and some swipes of a finger.